Chocolate Chip Cookie Delight

 - 1 package (3.4 ounces) instant vanilla pudding mix

-- Chopped nuts and chocolate curls, optional
+- Chopped nuts, chocolate curls and miniature semisweet chocolate chips, optional

 - Let cookie dough stand at room temperature for 5-10 minutes to soften.
 Press into an ungreased 13-in. x 9-in. baking pan.
 Bake at 350° for 14-16 minutes or until golden brown.
 Cool on a wire rack.